Thursday, November 16, 2017

 The deaths of my parents left me with six weeks per year that I always spent with them.
-Usually, I flew to Missouri but seven years ago, I decided I wanted to make the very long drive from Houston to St. Louis.
+Usually, I flew to Missouri but eleven years ago, I decided I wanted to make the very long drive from Houston to St. Louis.
 This is my version of Jack Kerouac's On The Road.
 It is taken from June 28, 2006.

 I made it to St. Louis!
 About an hour ago, I pulled into my folks' driveway after putting eight hundred miles on the Corolla.
 Tuesday, I couldn't sleep so I got out of bed at 2:45 AM and left Houston at 4:00.
 Driving is such a different experience from flying- I hadn't realized just how much.
 As I recover from sixteen hours in a small car, here are a few observations and highlights.

 1. There must be a Dollar General store on main street in every little town between Texas and Missouri.2.
 I wish my Toyota had a CD player and cruise control.
 HOWEVER, it did get 36.1 miles per gallon on the trip!

 3. I heard an NPR feature as I drove.
 The topic was the interstate system and it made some great points I had never considered about its construction and its affect on the United States.
 I made terrific time driving on I-30 but it wasn't as much fun as being on US 59 and US 67, both of which cut through the middle of every tiny village in their paths.

 4. There are so many great things about small towns.
 I can't get enough of water towers that, after the town name, proudly announce HOME OF THE BOBCATS.
 Or LIONS.
 Or TIGERS.
 Or any of a number of other kind of fierce beasts.
 I also love the signs at the city limits: WELCOME TO JONESVILLE: State Football runner up, 1981.

 5. You can run the scan button on your radio, both AM and FM, and not pick up anything for thirty minutes for two thirds of my trip.